The Impact of Video Calls on Call Center Agents and Operations

 In the last issue of Medical Call Center News, we talked about using video in your call center.
 Three advantages are that video can help build caller rapport, aid triage, and elevate the professionalism of your call center.

-However, before you embrace video, consider these elements and prepare accordingly:
+However, before you embrace video, consider these elements, and prepare accordingly:

 Having the right video gear is critical to success.
 Don’t select the cheapest option, but pick the solution that provides great results.
-Just as you want your agents to have high quality headsets, you should want high-quality video as well.
+Just as you want your agents to have high-quality headsets, you should want high-quality video as well.
 Your reputation as a professional communications provider is at stake.

 Look at your operations room.
 Specifically, what will be in the background of every shot?
 People walking behind agents as they talk with callers will be distracting.
 And if a broken chair, cluttered cubicle, or overflowing wastebasket is visible to callers, that sends the wrong message.
 You may need to install a backdrop for some agent stations.
 Don’t neglect this and hope to figure it out later.

 In the audio-only world of a call center, an agent’s voice is all that matters.
 In a video world, appearance is important, too.
 And while an attractive visual helps a great deal, it isn’t essential.
 But good grooming is.
 Many call centers already have a dress code in place.
 And if yours doesn’t, this is a good reason to have one.
-But beyond attire there are basic personal appearance issues which you should insist upon.
+But beyond attire, there are basic personal appearance issues that you should insist upon.

 Though some people are naturals, it takes practice for most of us to be comfortable in front of a camera, especially those who didn’t grow up in a video-centric world where every action could be recorded.